ExtendRealityLtd/Academy/Documentation/HowToGuides/Interactions/AddingAnInteractor/README.md

 ## Introduction

-The first step into interacting with virtual objects is to define an interactor, which is a concept of something that knows when it is touching and interactable object as well as being able to grab the object to affect it in some way.
+The first step into interacting with virtual objects is to define an interactor, which is a concept of something that knows when it is touching an interactable object as well as being able to grab the object to affect it in some way.

 The Interactor prefab can be added to any GameObject that we want to be able to touch and grab interactable objects.
 In this guide we'll look at making the virtual controllers work as interactors so we can simulate picking up virtual objects with our virtual hands.